 In Hong Kong, most of the crimes involving dishonesty are covered in Theft Ordinance (Cap.
 210), and Crimes Ordinance (Cap.
 200).
 The Prosecution has the burden to prove the defendant was “dishonest” and acted accordingly.

 As per the landmark case R v Ghosh, when considering whether a defendant acted dishonestly, the Court would consider two questions:

 - Was the act one that an ordinary decent person would consider to be dishonest (the objective test)?

 - And if so, must the defendant have realised that what he was doing was, by those standards, dishonest (the subjective test)?

 If the answers to both questions are yes, then the Court would consider the defendant acted dishonestly.

-Theft is the “mother” of all dishonest crimes.
-It covers theft from shop (shoplifting), theft by taking items found on the street and at ATM, pickpocketing, car theft etc. One may be prosecuted for the offence of theft if he/ she committed any of them.
+Theft is a typical dishonest offence.
+From the most common theft from shop (shoplifting), theft by finding (taking items found on the street and at ATM), pickpocketing, car theft etc. One may be prosecuted for the offence of theft if he/ she committed any of them.

 According to section 2 of Theft Ordinance (Cap.
 210), “A person commits theft if he dishonestly appropriates property belonging to another with the intention of permanently depriving the other of it …. shall be liable on conviction upon indictment to imprisonment for 10 years.”